 Contact your doctor, practice nurse or vaccinating pharmacist if you experience any unusual or severe symptoms after immunisation.

 Receiving all three vaccines on the same day is as safe and effective as receiving them separately.

 - As you get older, the protection from earlier immunisations can begin to wear off

 - Free immunisations from 65+

-- Protect against influenza, shingles, tetanus and diphtheria
+- Protect against influenza, shingles, tetanus, diphtheria and whooping cough

 - It’s safe to receive all vaccines together